 This course investigates the many facets of network security and forensics.
 Students will examine the areas of intrusion detection, evidence collection, network auditing, network security policy design and implementation as well as preparation for and defense against attacks.
 The issues and facilities available to both the intruder and data network administrator will be examined and evaluated with appropriate laboratory exercises to illustrate their effect.

-Network and System Security Audits
+Network and System Security Audit

 This course will provide students with an introduction to the processes and procedures for performing a technical security audit of systems and networks.
 Students will explore state-of-the-art auditing techniques and apply appropriate tools to audit systems and network infrastructure components.
 In addition, students will write and present their audit reports on vulnerabilities as well as recommendations to fix any problems discovered.